 - Lively Wearable

-You can also pay extra for automatic fall detection with all of the devices.
+You can also pay extra for automatic fall detection with all the devices.

 You pay for the system with a subscription.

-MobileHelp is a cellular based system and has 24/7 monitoring centers for medical alerts.
+MobileHelp is a cellular system and has 24/7 monitoring centers for medical alerts.

 Caregivers and family members can check in, and see how their loved ones are doing.